 With these considerations in mind, you can plan your strategy for recovering your cat if he is still alive or to bring closure if it is discovered he's not.
 Time is of the essence, and you may need to perform all of the following actions:

-Indoor cats who slip out will usually stay in their own yards, or hide under decks, foundations, and shrubbery.
+- Check your yard first: Indoor cats that sneak out usually stay nearby in their own yards, or hide under decks, foundations, and shrubbery.

-Offer a reward (more about this later), and distribute the flyers door-to-door in at least a three-block radius.
+- Create flyers with pictures of your cat: Offer a reward, and distribute the flyers door-to-door in at least a three-block radius.
 In addition, post the flyer in store windows and on telephone poles.

-Give them a flyer and ask them to on the lookout for your cat, dead or alive.
+- Alert your animal control officer: Give them a flyer and ask them to be on the lookout for your cat, dead or alive.

 The Importance of Identification

-It is important to emphasize that with proper identification, your cat may be returned to you.
+If your cat has proper identification, it is more likely to be returned to you.
 If your cat wears a collar and tags, most people will return him to you if they think he is lost.
 With micro-chipping and/or ear tattooing, many veterinarians and animal shelters will be able to notify you, even if the collar/tags were removed.
-Professional thieves will avoid cats with ear tattoos; they know that laboratories will not accept owned cats, and more nefarious "end users" will probably also avoid them.
+Ear tattoos that were applied at the time of spaying or neutering can serve as an indicator that your cat has had previous preventative care and may have a home.

 Use Caution in Offering Rewards

 Sad stories have been told about cruel extortionists who extracted large cash rewards from grieving pet owners under the premise of having "found" their pets.
 If you advertise with a reward, leave out one or two pertinent identifying details of your cat (e.g. he has one black whisker, one white toe, etc.) Don't leave yourself open to false hopes, and by all means, don't wire reward money until you see your cat.